lim-yong-jae/CNN/FCN/README.md

 2. ans_img directories save test images, original image, True segmentation images and predicted images.
 You get get that data if you run "main.py".
 For example,
 <img src="./ans_img/0_original.png" alt="MLE" width="30%" height="30%"/> <img src="./ans_img/0_true.png" alt="MLE" width="30%" height="30%"/> <img src="./ans_img/0_predict.png" alt="MLE" width="30%" height="30%"/>
 There are more classified classes than CrossEntropyLoss but still some class are ignored.
 I think this problem can be solved by applying weight to my loss function.
++) I think that FCN's encoder part(VGG16) does not output human heatmap.

 # Reference: